ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 ## Enable the backup on the MySQL container

-Find the name of the chart used for the MySQL instance for Inventory Microservice:
+Find the name of the chart (Help package manager template) used for the MySQL instance for Inventory Microservice:

 ```bash
 helm list -q 'inventory-mysql'